saltastroops/web-manager-2021/docs/development.md

 ```

 !!! note
     In particular the pre-commit hook is _not_ effective, as it formats _all_ files, not just the committed ones.
 Also, it does not commit any reformatted code; so after the commit you may have new changes to commit...

+## Unit tests

+`pytest` is used for the unit-testing, and all the test files are contained in the `tests` folder.
+The structure within this folder should mirror the structure within the `app` folder.
+The name of all files containing test functions must start with `test_`.

+### Using a test database

+If a unit test requires access to a (test) database, you should use the `db` fixture, which returns an `aiomysql` database pool.
+The DSN of the database must be set in an environment variable called `TEST_SDB_DSN`.
+This variable may be defined in the `.env` file.

+Any test function using the `db` fixture must be an async function and must be marked with `pytest.mark.asyncio`.
+This implies that you cannot use Starlette's test client (as, for example, provided by the `client` fixture) together with the `db` fixture.

 ## End-to-end tests